 You can also use works like Sherlock Holmes, as well as works from Shakespeare, for instance.
 The possibilities are limitless – but before you start writing, check the author’s copyright status, since it’s possible that their estate may have extended their copyrights.

-Once you’ve completed your (original) fan fiction, you can publish them online (various platforms offer paid royalties), or take them to traditional publishers to get published.
+Once you’ve completed your (original) fan fiction, you can publish them online (various platforms offer paid royalties), or get your fans to support you via crowdfunding (like on Patreon), or take them to traditional publishers to get published.
 Or, if you’re tech savvy, you can create your own website and earn money by getting donors (or advertisers) to pay for your site.

 Fan fiction authors don’t get as much respect these days, but we all know that when someone gets into fan fiction, it’s because they are extremely passionate about something.
 People often forget that some of the most well-known and successful authors out there today started in fan fiction.